HappybearGaming/QuickHeal/README.md

 `max`: will apply a HoT to the next target that is not @100% hp and that does not currently have a HoT applied.<Br>
 `fh`: firehose mode.
 Will apply maximum rank HoT on the next target that does not have a HoT applied.<Br>

+`/script QuickHeal(nil,'Spellname')`: this macro is similar to `/qh` without choosing the rank depending on heal need.
+For example, it can be useful for Regrowth if you want to max rank only, or Swiftmend also.<Br>

 **QuickHeal Paladin Melee Healing**

 The following functions give paladins that choose to heal in melee additional tools to automate Holy Strike and Holy Shock.